Asif Saeed Khosa

 Asif Saeed Khan Khosa (آصف سعید خان کھوسہ; born 21 December 1954) is a Pakistani jurist who served as the 26th Chief Justice of Pakistan from 18 January 2019 to 20 December 2019.
 He joined the Supreme Court as a judge on 18 February 2010 and prior to that served as judge of the Lahore High Court.

-During his tenure as Justice of Supreme Court he was part of the benches who disqualified two prime ministers Yousuf Raza Gillani and Nawaz Sharif.
+During his tenure as Justice of Supreme Court he was part of the benches that disqualified two prime ministers Yousuf Raza Gillani and Nawaz Sharif.
 During his tenure as Chief Justice, he nullified the Imran Khan government's decision to extend Qamar Javed Bajwa as Chief of Army Staff (COAS) for another three-year term and directed the government to put the tenure into law in under six months while giving the temporary extension of six months to Bajwa as COAS.
-This was first time in history of Pakistan that the extension or the tenure of an army chief was questioned by the Supreme Court.
+This was the first time in the history of Pakistan that the extension or the tenure of an army chief was questioned by the Supreme Court.
 Under his supervision a special court in Islamabad sentenced a former military dictator Pervez Musharraf to death.

 Early life and family

-Khosa was born in Dera Ghazi Khan, Punjab, Pakistan.
-He belongs to Khosa tribe which is a Baloch tribe in Pakistan.
-Asif Saeed Khan Khosa passed his matriculation in 1969 from the Multan Board, securing fifth position.
-He was admitted to Government College University in Lahore for intermediate and secured first position in the Lahore Board.
-Then in 1973 he appeared for the B.A exams from Government College Lahore at Punjab University and secured first position.
+Asif Saeed was born in 1954 in Dera Ghazi Khan, West Punjab, into a Punjabi Baloch Khosa family belonging.
+He passed his matriculation in 1969 from the Multan Board, securing fifth position.
+He was admitted to Government College Lahore for intermediate and secured first position in the Lahore Board.
+Then in 1973 he appeared for the B.A exams from Government College Lahore at the University of the Punjab and secured the first position.

-During his education in Punjab university he was inspired from the thoughts of Syed Abul A'ala Maududi and Maulana Naeem Siddiqui.
+During his education at the Punjab University, he was inspired by the thoughts of Syed Abul A'ala Maududi and Maulana Naeem Siddiqui.
 He secured a National Scholarship Award.
 He did his master's degree in English Language and Literature at the University of the Punjab in 1975.
 He was then admitted to Queens' College, Cambridge and did his Master of Laws with specialization in Public International Law.
 Later he was called to the Bar on 26 July 1979 at the Lincoln's Inn, London.

-Khosa is the son-in-law of former Chief Justice of Pakistan Nasim Hasan Shah and brother of retired federal secretary Nasir Mahmood Khosa.
-He is also the cousin of former Governor Punjab Latif Khosa.
+Khosa is the son-in-law of former Chief Justice of Pakistan Nasim Hasan Shah and brother of retired federal secretary, Nasir Mahmood Khosa.
+He is also the cousin of the former Governor of Punjab and former Attorney General for Pakistan Latif Khosa.